CARA-ch/ikit-docs/docs/index.md

 The [Integration Kit](https://ikit.cara.ch/dep/) (short **IKIT**) provides the following [functionality](usecases.md):

-- Authenticate an User and obtain an IdP assertion
+- Authenticate an User and obtain an IdP assertion or a TCU assertion
 - Proxy and log IHE transactions without client certificates and with basic validation of request / response

 <figure markdown>